 The average person tends to check their phone 150 times a day.

 When I stop getting on social media I realize all this time I had and surprisingly I didn’t know what to do with it.
-So I did what every mom would do, I went through all of my todo list from the past 5 years.
+So I did what every mom would do, I went through my to-do list from the past 5 years.

 Not really, but I did get a lot done.
 I finally finished painting my bathroom which has been on my to-do list for over a year.
-I worked on some creative projects that I wouldn’t have started because I knew I didn’t have the time to finish.
+I worked on some creative projects that I wouldn’t have started because I knew I didn’t have the time to finish them.

 Most importantly I reconnected with a part of myself I hadn’t seen in years which leads me to the next topic.